Access Cisco Global Launchpad

 1. Enter saml2aws configure.

 2. At the Please choose a provider prompt, use the up- or down-arrow keys to choose a provider or enter the provider name.
-When done, press Enter.
+When you're done, press Enter.

 3. At the AWS Profile prompt, press Enter to use the default AWS profile.